alenyashka/redmine-gitolite/README.md

     $ chown gitolite3:gitolite3 post-receive
     $ chmod a+rx post-receive

-Modify the post-receive hook with the generate API key and the redmine server url.
+Modify the post-receive hook with the generated API key and the redmine server url.
 If your server is using https but you don't have a valid certificate (maybe this is a test server) then make sure to set the curl security flag to false.
 Go to the gitolite user's home folder and mofity the RC file to allow